 Location.
-34° 38.316′ N, 102° 43.235′ W. Marker is in Friona, Texas, in Parmer County.
-Marker is at the intersection of West 8th Street and Euclid Avenue, on the right when traveling west on West 8th Street.
+34° 38.189′ N, 102° 43.244′ W. Marker is in Friona, Texas, in Parmer County.
+Marker is at the intersection of West 6th Street and Cleveland Avenue, on the right when traveling west on West 6th Street.
 Touch for map.
-Marker is in this post office area: Friona TX 79035, United States of America.
+Marker is at or near this postal address: 220 West 6th Street, Friona TX 79035, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
 Friona Schools (about 800 feet away, measured in a direct line); Friona (approx. 0.2 miles away); Friona Women's Clubs (approx. 0.4 miles away); Site of Parmerton (approx. 6 miles away); Black Community (approx. 7.6 miles away); Bovina (approx. 12.4 miles away); Bovina Cemetery (approx. 12.4 miles away); Bovina United Methodist Church (approx. 12.6 miles away).
 Touch for a list and map of all markers in Friona.